fromothers/www.maxhallinan.com/posts/_posts/2018-03-17-life-in-the-land-of-unqualified-imports.md

 ---
 layout: post
 tags: [elm, programming]
-title: "Life in the land of unqualified imports"
+title: "Life in the Land of Unqualified Imports"
 ---

 ## I.